ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_sandbox_dot_net_cicd/win_sandbox_net.md

 ```
 ./config.sh --url https://github.com/pareenaverma/sandbox-ci-cd-net --token <TYPE_YOUR_TOKEN>
 ```
 You will be prompted to provide the runner group, the name of the runner, and the work folder name.
 You can accept the defaults by pressing Enter at each step or you can choose to override the Defaults.
-In this example, the name of the runner is "windows-sandbox".
+In this example, the name of the runner is **windows-sandbox**.

 Finally, start the runner by executing: